View MapView Map

 Is there a better feeling than cuddling up with your brood, all snug as bugs under a blanket of stars?
 Luckily, there are all sorts of camping options on the Wild Atlantic Way.

-Book a stay in a caravan park just a few minutes walk from a Blue Flag beach with Wave Crest in County Kerry.
-If you are visiting the otherworldly Burren, Aran Islands or the Cliffs of Moher, try Nagles Camping & Caravan Park in Doolin, County Clare.
-Prepare for a treat if your family prefers glamping for a yurt, bell tent or pod in your pick of scenic spots along the coast.
+Book a stay in a caravan park just a few minutes walk from a Blue Flag beach with Wave Crest in Kerry.
+If you are visiting the otherworldly Burren, Árainn (Aran Islands) or the Cliffs of Moher, try Nagles Camping & Caravan Park in Doolin, County Clare.
+Treat the family to a night of glamping in your pick of scenic spots along the coast, whether it's in a yurt, a bell tent or a pod.

 8Explore wonderful woodlands